sameeroak1110/gowp/README.md

 switching and swap-in and swap-out.
 But, no matter how effective the go-routine management is, running those many go-routines concurrently (I'm using concurrently and parallelly loosely here, and thus, to mean the same) should still make us believe that we may need to revist the approach.

 Keeping the concurrently running go-routines at a generously limited size is a better approach.
 This is important because creating too many worker go-routines can lead to performance issues and resource contention.
+Though, size of each go-routine is small and typically is in the range of 2K to 4K, memory consumed by a huge number of concurrently running go-routines is still going to be a costlier affair as, no matter how rich, the resources will still be limited.
+The other important aspect is as the number of go-routines increases chances of thrashing will increase in equal proportions.
+The sum effect of all this is the scalability issue.
+I'm dis-accounting the performance issue since it'll mostly be related to the job the work is going to execute.
+As anyway since we spoke about performance issue and scalability issue, they're clearly different from each other:
+Performance issue is, if our algorithim is taking more time for 1 unit of task execution, we've a performance problem.
+Scalability issu is, if our system performs well for 1 unit of tasks execution, however, slows down if the size of tasks increases.

+Thus, spinning off more and more go-routines to execute concurrently at any given instance in time may result into sacalability issue.
+So the first approach should be limiting the number of go-routines.
+But at the same time each job needs to be executed.
+And this should happen judicially.
+Meaning we cannot just drop the job.
+So, the only possibility remains is to control the number of concurrently running go-routines.
+The best way is through pool of go-routines.